 Gordon is a member of the Ohio State Physics Education Research Group.
 See a selection of recent presentations here.

 The Marion Campus is a (mainly) two-year campus of Ohio State University.
-Gordon is a Physics Department faculty member emeritus teaching on the Marion Campus.
-During Autumn semester 2013, Gordon is teaching Physics 1106 (inquiry dealing with the properties of electricity and circuits, light, optics with applications to real-world phenomena such as astronomy), Monday and Wednesdays, 18:00 to 20:50 oclock (6:00 to 8:50 PM) in Room 385 Morrill Hall.
-Aubrecht is also working on an Ohio Department of Education-funded project with Marion City Schools helping science teachers at Grant Middle School and Harding High School and with South-Western City Schools (Grove City) to improve their science teaching approach.
+Gordon is a Physics Department professor emeritus teaching on the Marion Campus.
+During Autumn Semester 2014, Gordon is teaching Physics 1107 (inquiry dealing with the properties of electricity and circuits, light, optics with applications to real-world phenomena such as astronomy), Monday and Wednesdays, 18:00 to 20:50 oclock (6:00 to 8:50 PM) in Room 385 Morrill Hall.
+Aubrecht is also working on an Ohio Department of Education-funded project with Marion City Schools helping science teachers at Grant Middle School and Harding High School and with South-Western City Schools (Grove City) middle schools to improve their science teaching approaches.

 In May, 2014, Gordon was named a fellow of the American Association of Physics Teachers (AAPT).
 In the letter, it said, “Fellowship is a distinct honor signifying recognition by ones professional peers and is awarded to individuals who have made an exceptional contribution to AAPTs mission to enhance the understanding and appreciation of physics through teaching.”
 The award was presented at the AAPT Summer Meeting in July in Minneapolis.